Geoff Harrow: Later life

 Harrow climbed Mount Kilimanjaro in Kenya aged 72, and skied into his 90s.
 He died in Christchurch on 16 January 2023, at the age of 96.
 To his family, Harrow was "the all-or nothing man, black and white", his daughter Belinda said.
 "He was either totally and utterly boots and all into something, or not at all and like that about everything, a driven, self-confessed obsessive.
 He was an optimist, a do-it-yourselfer and an enthusiastic booster of others."

 Honours and awards

 On 20 February 2015, 50 years to the day after his discovery, Harrow was honoured with a korowai, and made a kaumātua to celebrate his long involvement with the Hutton's shearwater.
 The ceremony was attended by representatives from Ngāti Kurī, Ngāi Tahu, the Hutton's Shearwater Trust, local land owners, Department of Conservation, volunteers and the community.

-Harrow was awarded the Queen's Service Medal in the 2017 New Year Honours, for his services to conservation, mountain safety and club skiing, and also received a Forest & Bird Old Blue Award.
+Harrow was awarded the Queen's Service Medal in the 2017 New Year Honours, for his services to conservation and mountaineering, and also received a Forest & Bird Old Blue Award.